muratk5n/thirdwave/en/mbl/2023/week40.md

 ---

-Tom Cruise - was he involved in anti-goverment propaganda of vis-a-vis corporate Holywood?
+Tom Cruise - was he involved in anti-goverment propaganda vis-a-vis corporate Holywood?
 Some of his movies are somewhat guilty in that regard..
 Ok..
 Imma hit TC now.